 - The challenge may take 3-4 hours and patient must remain in the clinic the entire time.

-- Challenges are scheduled on Fridays, early morning or early afternoon
+- Challenges are scheduled early morning or early afternoon.

 - We have epinephrine in our clinic in the event of a failed challenge.
 The family must bring an epi-pen to have available in the event of a delayed reaction after release from the clinic.
 A challenge will not begin if the family does not bring their epi-pen.